 Skoki Lodge (Banff)

-During the summer months, you can hike, climb, fish, or go horseback riding.
-It’s well known as one of the best backcountry lodges in the world and nights are in high demand.
-Even if you can’t score a night in the lodge you can still make the gorgeous hike out to the lodge and back.
+During the Banff summer months, you can hike, climb, fish, or go horseback riding.
+It’s well known as one of the best backcountry lodges in the world, and nights are in high demand.
+Even if you can’t score a night in the lodge, you can still make the gorgeous hike out to the lodge and back.

 Sundance Lodge (Banff)

 If I were to build a cabin in the middle of the mountains, Sundance Lodge is exactly what I would model it after.
-It’s no basic lodge, but rather a cozy log cabin that brings you back to early days on the Western Frontier.
+It’s no basic lodge but rather a cozy log cabin that brings you back to the early days on the Western Frontier.